geoview-core - v2.2.0

 • Formats a date into a short ISO-like string (YYYY-MM-DDTHH:mm:ss).

 This is a convenience wrapper around formatDate that produces a compact, timezone-aware ISO-style representation, optionally appending a Z suffix when formatted in UTC.
+Uses the format YYYY-MM-DDTHH:mm:ss.
+Delegates all parsing and formatting logic to formatDate.
+Appends a literal 'Z' to the output only when outputTimezone is UTC.
+Calendar dates are not shifted by outputTimezone.

 Parameters